Are you thinking about giving at home microdermabrasion a try?

 Again, it is important to be realistic when it comes to reaping the benefits of microdermabrasion at home.
 While you are going to notice an immediate improvement in your skin after a single at home microdermabrasion session, it is going to take at least three to six initial treatments and ongoing maintenance treatments in order see the most effective results.

-When people ask: ‘will an personal microdermabrasion machine work on my particular skin condition?’ it is important to be realistic.
 Personal microdermabrasion machines can provide significant benefits when it comes to reducing signs of aging, enlarged pores, acne scars, and sun damage.
-These specific conditions typically only affect the outer layer of the skin, and as such, microdermabrasion is extremely effective in eliminating them.
+These specific conditions typically only affect the outer layer of the skin.
+As such, microdermabrasion is extremely effective in eliminating them.

 - Active rosacea